Drug Addiction: Getting Help

 What drug treatment involves

-This depends on your personal circumstances and what you're addicted to.
+Your treatment will depend on your personal circumstances and what drug you're using.
 Your keyworker will work with you to plan the right treatment for you.

-• Talking therapies - talking therapies, such as cognitive behavioural therapy (CBT), help you to see how your thoughts and feelings affect your behaviour.
+Talking therapies, such as CBT, help you to see how your thoughts and feelings affect your behaviour.

-• Detoxification (detox) - this is for people who want to stop taking opioid drugs like heroin completely.
+This is for people who want to stop taking opioids like heroin completely.
 It helps you to cope with the withdrawal symptoms.

-• Self-help - some people find support groups like Narcotics Anonymous helpful.
+Some people find support groups and programmes like UKNA (Narcotics Anonymous) or SMART Recovery helpful.
 Your keyworker can tell you where your nearest group is.

 Reducing harm

-Your drugs workers will help you reduce the risks associated with your drug-taking.
-You may be offered testing and treatment for hepatitis or HIV, for example.
+Staff at your local drug service will help reduce the risks associated with your drug-taking.
+For example, you may be offered testing and treatment for hepatitis or HIV and AIDS.

-You may have your treatment while living at home or as a hospital inpatient.
-If your drug-related problems are severe or complicated, you may be referred to a residential rehab.
+You may have your treatment while living at home or, if you need intensive treatment like detox, as a hospital inpatient.

 Useful resources